 Admission data indicates that PC regularly accepts students with ACT's of 19 and above.
 Successful applicants typically send ACT scores in the top 56 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 16 in some instances.
 Prospective students submitting an ACT composite of 22 or higher should be in the upper half of applicants - and students with a 26 and above have very competitive chances.
 The school ranks #11 in South Carolina for highest average ACT composite score.
 56 percent of applicants submit ACT scores to Presbyterian College.Data Sources, IPEDS for Fall 2019 starting class

 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into Presbyterian College.
+Applicants require above average high school grades to get into PC.
 The average high school GPA of the admitted freshman class at Presbyterian College was 3.47 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as PC accepts 65% of students who apply.
+The school ranks #16 in South Carolina for highest average GPA.
+If your high school grades are above the average 3.47 GPA, you have a very good chance of being admitted as PC accepts 75% of all applicants.

 |3.50 to 3.75||11%||Avg +|